aishwaryagulabthorat/Image-Classification-Using-PyTorch/README.md

 **Key Components**

 **1. Dataset Preparation:**

-o	PlayingCardDataset Class: A custom dataset class leveraging ImageFolder from torchvision to load and preprocess images.
-The dataset is transformed to resize images to 128x128 pixels and convert them to tensors. o	DataLoader: Utilized to load data in batches, which helps in efficient training and validation.
+PlayingCardDataset Class: A custom dataset class leveraging ImageFolder from torchvision to load and preprocess images.
+The dataset is transformed to resize images to 128x128 pixels and convert them to tensors.

+DataLoader: Utilized to load data in batches, which helps in efficient training and validation.

 **2. Model Architecture:**

-o	Base Model: EfficientNet-B0, known for its state-of-the-art performance with fewer parameters compared to other models.
+Base Model: EfficientNet-B0, known for its state-of-the-art performance with fewer parameters compared to other models.
 EfficientNet-B0 is used to extract features from the images.

-o	Pre-trained Weights: The model uses pre-trained weights from efficientnet_b0_ra-3dd342df.pth to leverage transfer learning, which helps in speeding up the training process and improving accuracy.
+Pre-trained Weights: The model uses pre-trained weights from efficientnet_b0_ra-3dd342df.pth to leverage transfer learning, which helps in speeding up the training process and improving accuracy.

-o	Classifier:
+Classifier:

 Custom Model: